aeternity/protocol/AENS.md

 #### From Lima hardfork

 From Lima we don't use `NameHash` anymore.
-Instead, it is a 32 byte Blake2b hash of the UTF8 name that is IDNA encoded.
+Instead, it is a 32 byte Blake2b hash of the IDNA encoded UTF-8 name.

 ### Protocol